How to Submit an Article

 Please provide text similar to that, specifying permissions, where necessary, and source.

-Articles submitted to BRANCH will follow creative-commons licensing protocols, which is to say that you will retain copyright of the work.
+Articles submitted to BRANCH will follow creative-commons licensing protocols, which is to say that you will retain copyright of the work (just acknowledge the original publication in BRANCH when you reproduce your article somewhere).
 For more on creative commons, go here:

 Landauer, Michelle.
 “Images of Virtue: Reading, Reformation and the Visualization of Culture in Rousseau’s La nouvelle Héloïse.”
 Romanticism on the Net 46 (2007): n. pag.
 Web.
 8 Nov.
 2007.

 In addition to your article, you need to include some paratextual material: 1) Your event—you can add a title, if you’d like, but that is not necessary; 2) Name and affiliation; 3) your date or dates; 4) an abstract; 5) at the end of your article, before your Works Cited and Endnotes, a short biographical blurb.
 I elaborate below: